 Avoid delays in the processing of your financial aid.
 Complete the FAFSA to apply for all possible aid.
 The FAFSA is year specific; make sure you are entering the correct information for the appropriate year.

-If you are a current/returning student or a new student and will be attending CGTC for Fall Semester 2017, Spring Semester 2018, or Summer Semester 2018, you will need to complete the 2017-2018 FAFSA using your 2015 income tax report.
+If you are a current/returning student or a new student and will be attending CGTC for Fall Semester 2018, Spring Semester 2019, or Summer Semester 2019, you will need to complete the 2018-2019 FAFSA using your 2016 income tax information.

 The student’s eligibility for federal student aid is based on the information submitted on the FAFSA 1) by an Independent student: the student only (unmarried) or student and spouse (married) or 2) by a dependent student: the student and parent.
 Before completing the FAFSA, the student/and parent, if applicable need to create a FSA ID and password in order to electronically sign the FAFSA to ensure prompt processing of the application.